Keyboards

 Key Takeaway

-→The PBT construction is solid for the price, but budget for an aftermarket keycap set if legends and color accuracy matter to you.
+→The keycaps are durable but generic, and the plate-mounted stabilizers will benefit from re-lubing.
+Budget for an aftermarket keycap set if legends and profile matter to you.

 Key Takeaway